 With gender discrimination in professional context being influenced by the social gender culture, management positions of hotels in China are divided into male positions and female positions.
 Females are usually not engaged in male positions or some positions where they are required to manage many more male employees, such as security department, kitchen and engineering department.
-No matter general managers, female managers or male managers, all of them think security department and engineering department are male positions.
+No matter general managers, female managers or male managers, all of them think security department and engineering department are male positions, not suitable for females (Yang 2011), therefore, few females are engaged in such positions.
 In this research, females engaged in such positions are mostly responsible for organizing internal materials and passing on messages.
-However, room division, marketing department, human resources department are considered to be more suitable for females and be best career paths for females.
+However, room division, marketing department, human resources department, front office department, finance department, and food and beverage department are considered to be more suitable for females and be best career paths for females.
 So, more female employees are engaged in such departments.